grafana/agent/docs/sources/_index.md

 project, including Static mode, the Static mode Kubernetes operator, and Flow mode.

-The release cadence is best-effort: releases may be moved forwards or backwards if needed.
-The planned release dates for future minor releases do not change if one minor release is moved.
+The release cadence is best-effort: if necessary, releases may be performed outside of this cadence, or a scheduled release date can be moved forwards or backwards.

 Patch and security releases may be created at any time.